OpenConext/OpenConext-pdp/README.md

 We don't provide flyway migrations to load initial policies.

-However if you start up the application with the spring.profiles.active=dev then all the policies in the folder `` ara added to the database.
+However if you start up the application with the spring.profiles.active=dev then all the policies in the folder `OpenConext-pdp/pdp-server/src/main/resources/xacml/policies` are added to the database.
 Do note that any any policy with the name of one of the policy files is overwritten.

 ### Testing